tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Refactor error views to use i18n.
 - [x] Refactor roles new view and projects edit view to translate resource names with a key value pair in the select field.
 - [x] Serve bootstrap from local dev or prod
-- [ ] Write more tests for the Demand model
 - [ ] Review all policies and tests for compliance with guidelines
 - [ ] Review all models for compliance with guidelines
 - [x] Clean up old Load model references after migration
 - [ ] The project was originally written for Rails 7 but got hibernated.
 On reawakening, it was upgraded to Rails 8.
 It has never been deployed to production, so Rails 8 upgrade is not yet officially declared complete.
-- [ ] The transition to rails 8 should have changed over the asset pipeline to use propshaft.
+- [x] The transition to rails 8 should have changed over the asset pipeline to use propshaft.
 This has not been done properly, needs to be rectified.
 - [x] Improve has_one validation on tagable, possibly include database constraint.
 - [x] Improve has_one validation on demandable, possibly include database constraint.
    - Database constraints deferred due to risk of locking database.
 Continue with inclusion of orphans on index displays, and manual clean up.